Part I in the “Demystifying Pudendal Neuralgia” Series

 However, many patients are afraid that PT will further irritate their pudendal nerve.
 Perhaps they’ve read on an online message board that this has happened to others with similar symptoms.
 Here’s the deal: PTs do not learn about treating the pelvic floor in PT school let alone how to palpate the pudendal nerve.
 So if a patient sees a PT that does not know their way around the pudendal nerve than yes, that PT could irritate their nerve.
 That’s why it’s important for the patient to do his or her homework and make sure the PT has proper level of expertise to treat them.
+The physical therapists at the Pelvic Health and Rehabilitation Center are specifically trained to help people recover from complex pelvic pain syndromes, including pudendal neuralgia.
 (Our next post will delve much more deeply into PT for PN.)

 There are a handful of medications that are helpful for PN.
 One group is SNRIs, which are aimed at calming the central nervous system, such as Cymbalta.
 Other anticonvulsant drugs such as Lyrica, and Neurontin are also often top choices in this group.